 When jumprings are used, make certain they are being opened and shut properly: with a twist, not a pull.
 Jumprings which have been pulled apart to open, rather than twisted, are difficult to reclose snugly.

 Finally, if jumprings just aren't fitting together snugly, no matter how much you try to bend them back and forth, you can try the loop-closing pliers to close the jumpring tightly.

 Once the jumpring is closed, adding a drop of instant glue to the seam provides additional security.
 Jumprings are not closed seamlessly unless they are soldered together.
-Some jumprings are already soldered closed; others you can solder shut yourself.
 You might also consider using split rings (think of key rings).
 They are slightly more difficult to use, but much safer and more effective.